 - It was Miss A’s turn to make a lake.

 - We repeated all the same steps once again, but this time with lake form

 After that, we did make a couple more forms, but we will be revisiting them later once again.

 It was great fun and we sure did entertain many people on the beach setting up our activity and demonstrating Montessori homeschool learning in action.
-Geography is a fascinating unit of study, why not make it hands-on and exciting.
+Geography is a fascinating subject, why not make it hands-on and exciting.
 Children always love building sandcastles and dig in the sand, DIY Land and Water Forms Activity fit perfectly into that category of fun.

-You can find among my free printable sets Land and Water Forms Around the World Cards .
-You can access it by signing up to my newsletter below.
+You can find among my free printable sets Land and Water Forms Around the World Cards.
+You can access it by signing up for my newsletter below.

 You may like to check out my Montessori inspired Geography printable – The Seven Natural Wonders Of The World 3 – Part Cards, Information cards, and map printable.Thank you for visiting!
 I would love to hear your thoughts.
 Make sure to share them in the comment section below!
 Please note this post may contain affiliate links to products I use or recommend.